sebastiangreger/kirby3-commentions/README.md

 For more background and the philosophy behind this solution, see ["Designing a commenting system with data ethics in mind"](https://sebastiangreger.net/2020/06/commentions-comments-and-data-ethics).

 > Versions 1.x (June 2020 and later) are **no longer compatible with the experimental 0.x versions**.
 After upgrading, you will have to follow the [version migration instructions](/.github/VERSIONMIGRATION.md); a migration tool assists in converting existing commention data to the new storage format.

-If you are just getting started with Commentions, you might be interested in the **upcoming version 2.0** which is [currently in late beta](https://github.com/sebastiangreger/kirby3-commentions/tree/develop).

 _NB.
 The plugin only covers incoming webmentions, i.e. receiving notifications from other websites that link to a page.
 Sending outgoing webmentions to other websites requires a separate solution, such as [Kirby 3 Sendmentions](https://github.com/sebastiangreger/kirby3-sendmentions)._